Insights

 Hypothesis 1: Let’s say I believed that PAA’s in Position 2 meant that those queries were somewhat more disruptable than instances where PAA is lower or not on the page at all.
 Now, I can see the percentage of client spend/conversions that matches my hypothesis around PAAs.

-I’m now able to go from client to client instantly in Supernova.
+I’m now able to go from client to client instantly.

 For one client asking my opinion about AI assisted content & risks I might say: